xl-code/expressconnect/intl.en-US/Quick Start/Connect a local data center to a VPC through a physical connection.md

     You can also use BGP to connect the VBR and the local data center.

-    1. Create a BGP peer group, see [Create BGP peer groups](https://help.aliyun.com/document_detail/57974.html).
+    1. Create a BGP peer group, see [Manage BGP peer groups](../../../../intl.en-US/User Guide/BGP/Manage BGP peer groups.md#).
-    2. Add BGP peers to the BGP group, see [Create BGP peers](https://help.aliyun.com/document_detail/57975.html).
+    2. Add BGP peers to the BGP group, see [Create a BGP peer](../../../../intl.en-US/User Guide/BGP/Manage BGP peers.md#section_fxm_rbb_ydb).
-    3. Advertise the BGP network in the VBR, see [Advertise BGP network](https://help.aliyun.com/document_detail/58738.html).
+    3. Advertise the BGP network in the VBR, see [Advertise a BGP network](../../../../intl.en-US/User Guide/BGP/Advertise a BGP network.md#).

         **Note:** Ensure the destination CIDR block of the BGP route entry is the static route that you have configured.
 In this tutorial, it is 192.168.0.0/16.